Defend the Brooks Range Defend the Brooks Range

 Gates of the Arctic

-The road would cut right through the foothills of one of our country’s most majestic landscapes – Gates of the Arctic National Park and Preserve.
+The road would cut right through the foothills of one of our country’s most majestic and ecologically intact landscapes – Gates of the Arctic National Park and Preserve.

 Next